angelahe/UXDesignAdobeXD/ArgusFreshVegetables/ArgusVegProjectNotes.md

 probably cares about eating healthy and is willing to pay more for quality busy running business and this is a convenience

+## assignment notes on what learned
+I didn't know how to see the layers from the video, so I went to Adobe's site and did the quick getting started tutorial.  since I learned about repeat grid, I used it to create the product details.
+Also used reflect to get the down arrow for the quantity (that I added).  still kept it simple, just started to make it my own.
+I've shopped on Amazon a million times, so I used part of their familiar flow for buying and some of the same verbiage.
+Since the pandemic, a lot of people shop on Amazon now, so I patterned a couple of the design patterns from there.